burhop/prime/README.md

 **Motivation:**
 This is just a fun project.
 I got a scholarship to the University of Florida for some work I did with prime numbers in high school.
-It took me days to calculate a set of prime numbers that today can be calculated in a few minutes.
+It took me days to calculate a set of prime numbers that today can be calculated in a few seconds.

 **Changes since Last Version:**
+For verison 0.3 the following changes were made:

+1. Require environment variable BOOST_ROOT to be set so that hard coded paths can be removed.
+2. Updated to Visual Studio 2019 and v142 toolset.
+3. Updated to Boost 1.72
+4. Added a few more python functions for creating and searching though Ulam Sprials.
+These aren't ready for real use but may be a useful example.

 For version 0.2, the following changes were made: